JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 15 – Planted Narrative / Cover Artifact

 **Objective** <br>
-Identify any artifacts deliberately created to justify, disguise, or mislead investigators regarding the nature of the suspicious activity.
+- Identify any artifacts deliberately created to justify, disguise, or mislead investigators regarding the nature of the suspicious activity.
+- Creation of explanatory files or user-facing artifacts near the time of suspicious operations; focus on timing and correlation rather than contents.
+- A planted explanation is a classic misdirection.
+The sequence and context reveal deception more than the text itself.

 Query:
 ```kql